 What are Master Herbalists and the AMH?

-The Association has from the beginning, had a strong affinity to the North American eclectic school, notably Dr John R Christopher who was the founder of the School of Natural Healing.
+The Association of Master Herbalists was founded in 1995.
+The Association has from the beginning, had a strong affinity to the North American eclectic school, notably Dr John R Christopher who was the founder of the School of Natural Healing in 1953.
+The school continues to this day to run it’s traditional Master Herbalist training based on the work of Dr Christopher.

 The eclectic movement in the USA was a 300 year old fusion of traditional European and native North American herbal knowledge.
 It has latterly been developed and expanded by Dr Richard Schulze (currently residing in the USA) who worked alongside Dr Christopher for many years, and who has been responsible for the tuition of many of the Association’s members.